cpanel/elevate/docs-website-src/content/blockers.md

 To successfully run the ELevate script, you must meet the following conditions:

 * You are logged in to the server as the `root` user.
-* Your system runs CentOS 7, CloudLinux 7, or Ubuntu 20.
+* Your system runs CentOS 7, CloudLinux™ 7, or Ubuntu® 20.
   * Systems that run CentOS 7 or CloudLinux 7 **must** run cPanel & WHM version 110.
   * Systems that run Ubuntu 20 **must** run cPanel & WHM version 118.
 * Your system **must** run the most recent minor version of its cPanel version for your operating system.